-Corey Payne is an Aboriginal man and a descendant of the Paakantyi and Wilyakali tribes of the Far West NSW.
-He was born and bred in Broken Hill and currently resides in Mildura with his family.
+Corey Payne is a descendant of the Paakantyi and Wilyakali tribes of the Far West NSW.
+He was born in Broken Hill and currently resides in Mildura with his family.

 Corey has been interested in and producing Aboriginal art since he was a young fella at school.
-His interests in his culture and in Aboriginal art has been instilled from a young age where he would visit the Local Land Council gallery and watch men doing woodwork and paintings and yearned to one day complete his own unique works.
+His interests in his culture and in Aboriginal art has been instilled from a young age where he would visit the Local Land Council Gallery and watch men doing woodwork and paintings.

 He currently works from home hand carving didgeridoos, boomerangs, clap sticks, paintings on canvas and other artifacts.
 His carved didgeridoos are very unique and are finely crafted to show a 3D recreation of certain animals, important to Aboriginal culture.